with partners Adolf Rosenberger and Anton Piech.

 Photo credit: Porsche Museum

-Under Porsche's subsidiary that is Hochleistungs Motor GmbH, a partnership between Porsche and Karl Rabe, the P-Wagon is developed as a purely speculative project---there is no buyer in sight.
+Under Porsche's subsidiary that is Hochleistungs Motor GmbH, a partnership between Ferdinand Porsche and Karl Rabe, the P-Wagon is developed as a purely speculative project---there is no buyer in sight.
 But one will come.

 Photo credit: Porsche AG

 Corporate Porsche’s first project is for Wanderer, a German manufacturer of bikes, motorcycles, cars, vans and machinery.
-Porsche begins this first corporate project with #7 so Wanderer does not realize they were the firm’s first client.
+Porsche begins this first corporate project as #7 so Wanderer does not realize they are Porsche’s first client.
 The Wanderer project is listed in Porsche's project ledger as: “Chassis with 1.7 and 1.87 liter, 6 cylinder engine for the Wanderer W22.”
 Porsche’s services, while varied, generally included design, engineering, prototype making, and testing.
 Client’s with internal production capabilities would then manufacture the product per Porsche's plans & specifications, or via a third party usually with Porsche's oversight.
 During the design & engineering process, innovations that Porsche created were patented, then licensing or royalties fees provided corporate Porsche one stream of revenue among others.
 Consultancy fees were customized per project and client.
 Apart from automotive projects, and to give some scope to the firm’s range, Porsche dealt with: ski lifts, jet engines, water turbines, stationary motors, wind power generators, aircraft engines, amphibious cars, tanks, tractors and rocket engines.

 1932 - On a speculative basis—with no client/buyer—Porsche begins designing a race car according to the Grand Prix Formula 1 specifications set by AIACR, the governing body at the time.
 The main regulation being a weight restriction.
 The car, not including driver, coolant water, fuel, oil and tires was not to exceed 1,650 lbs (749 kg.)
 AIACR’s intent was to limit engine size to around 2.5 liters.
 What comes of this is the design and engineering plan for Porsche's P-Wagon.
 This work is accomplished under a subsidiary company, Hochleistungs Motor GmbH (High Performance Engines Ltd.) This spec work is a gamble that will eventually pay off.